Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 --- abstract

 The application of MCP in the network management field is meant to develop various rich AI driven network applications, realize intent based networks management automation in the multi-vendor heterogeneous network environment.
 This document discusses the applicability of MCP to the network management in the IP network that utilizes IETF technologies.
-It explores operational aspect, key components, generic workflow and deployment senarios.
+It explores operational aspect, key components, generic workflow and deployment scenarios.
 The impact of integrating MCP into the network management system is also discussed.

 --- middle